Gabi Gregg’s New Fashion To Figure Collab Is Plus-Size Fashion Heaven

 $179.85 $134.88

 If, on Wednesdays, you wear pink, then this is the outfit for you.
 The soft bubblegum-hued look from Gregg’s new drop is what monochrome-dressing dreams are made of.
 If you've been dying to experience the world of HTT color, this set is a great way to test-drive the trend.
-Solid linen pieces are needed for mixing and matching outfits in the warmer months.
+Solid linen pieces are also perfect for mixing and matching outfits in the warmer months.

 Everette Cut Out Midi Dress,